 Roles in the new workspaces

-You add user groups or individuals to the new workspaces as members, contributors, or admins.
+To grant access to a new workspace, add user groups or individuals to one of the workspace roles: members, contributors, or admins.
 Everyone in a user group gets the role you’ve defined.
-If an individual is in several user groups, they get highest level of permission provided by the role.
+If an individual is in several user groups, they get the highest level of permission provided by the roles they are assigned.

 Roles let you manage who can do what in a workspace, so teams can collaborate.
 New workspaces allow you to assign roles to individuals, and to user groups: security groups, Office 365 groups, and distribution lists.